Okelm/okelm.github.io/content/blog/ramda/index.md

 ---
 title: Ramda vs Vanilla JS
 date: "2019-09-04"
-description: "A couple of use cases for functional programming with Ramda and comparision to Vanilla JS implementation."
+description: "A couple of use cases for functional programming with Ramda and a comparison with the Vanilla JS implementation."
 ---

 - **[Introduction](http://bwidlarz.com/react-vs-react-native/#moving-between-react---react-native-back-and-forth)**